Pepsin: What It Is, Characteristics And Functions

 Like every element in the human body, pepsin can fail or perform activities at times when it is not necessary, which leads to pathologies.
 In this case, this and other enzymes play an essential role in the development of symptoms of laryngopharyngeal reflux (LPR) and gastroesophageal reflux (GERD)

-You may be interested: Amniocentesis: What it is and How This Diagnostic Test is Performed
+You may be interested: The Black Death: What it Was, and Characteristics of This Pandemic

 A person with a weakened lower esophageal sphincter (LES) may experience these conditions, since the bolus mixed with gastric juices retreats into the esophagus if the stomach environment is not well defined.
 This causes acids, pepsin and other enzymes to travel backwards through the esophageal tube, even reaching the larynx and, in the worst cases, the lung environment.